 But for most bulbs, the ideal time to transplant is in early Autumn once vegetative growth has fully died back in preparation for the Winter.

 How do I transplant Spring bulbs?

 The process of transplanting bulbs is relatively simple.

 - Prepare a bed or beds for your bulbs, using rich composted soil

-- Plant your daughter bulbs carefully in their new beds, spacing them between 8-12cm apart, and root down about three times as deep as the size of the bulb.
+- Plant your daughter bulbs carefully in their new beds, spacing them between 8-12cm apart, and root down about two to three times as deep as the height of the bulb.

 - Cover with mulch, and water gently to keep the soil moist but not over-watered.

 You may find that not all bulbs flower immediately next Spring, but rest assured that over the course of the coming seasons, as you transplant more and more, your garden will soon be a mass of colour and scent right through the Spring, into Summer and beyond.